Table of Contents

 3. Exploiting Unassigned SSNs

-Fraudsters often target SSNs belonging to children or deceased individuals.
-These SSNs are valid but not actively monitored, making them ideal for creating synthetic identities that lack a credit history and evade initial detection.
+Fraudsters frequently use SSNs belonging to children, deceased individuals, or those with little to no credit history.
+These SSNs are valid but often remain unmonitored, making them ideal for creating synthetic identities that go undetected for years.

 4. Fragmented and Inconsistent Data